deepen1987/HungryTimeApp/README.md

 # HungryTimeApp
 Description - The application is designed as a fullstack Restaurant Recommendation application.
+I have designed this application to run on localhost.

 ### Technology & Tools